HaithemMosbahi/ngx-avatar/README.md

 })
 export class AppModule { }
 ```

+- `HttpClientModule` is mandatory in order to fetch the avatar from external sources (Gravatar, Google, ...).

 2. Start using it:

 Once the AvatarModule is imported, you can start using the component in your Angular application: